bdorney/CMS_GEM_Analysis_Framework/README.txt

         # 4.f.v Output ROOT File - Gain Map
         # --------------------------------------------------------

+        This file will have a series of TDirectories of the form:

+            GainMap_HVPt<X>

+        Where X corresponds to the HV values given to parameters {hvPoint,hvlist} either as command line arguments or entries in the provided Summary File.
+Additionally there will be one TDirectory named "Summary."

+        Inside each of the GainMap_HVPt<X> TDirectories you will find TCanvas objects whose TNames follow the form:

+            canv_<name>_<Observable>_AllEta_<hvPoint>

+        Where: "name" is the string given to the "--name" argument at command line or provided in the Summary File, "Observable" is from the set {EffGain, PD}, and "hvPoint" is either the value given to the command line argument "hvPoint" or one of the values given to the command line argument hvlist, or their respective entries in the Summary File.
+Note that the PD observable is only calculated for HV values found in the hvlist parameter.

+        Additionally, inside each of the GainMap_HVPt<X> TDirectories you will find TGraph2D objects whose TNames follow the form:

+            g2D_<name>_<Observable>_AllEta_<hvPoint>

+        Where the "name," "Observable," and "hvPoint" are as above.

         # 4.f.vi Output ROOT File - Efficiency Map
         # --------------------------------------------------------